k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/OVA/Fabric_Full_OVA_Install_V7.0.1.md

 ### Prerequisites

 * Virtual Environment/hypervisor that supports the import of an OFA/OVF file.
-* The image was configured with the following specifications, verify the hypervisor contain enough resources:
+* The image was configured with the following specifications; please verify that the hypervisor contains enough resources:
-> * Compute: 8 vCPU.
+> * Compute: 8 vCPU
-> * Memory: 32 GB RAM.
+> * Memory: 32 GB RAM
-> * Storage: 500 GB disk.
+> * Storage: 500 GB disk
 * The VM is based on Ubuntu Server Version22.04.2 LTS (Jammy Jellyfish).
 * The OS is preconfigured with management users.